DaveBackus/Data_Bootcamp_Book/pandas-input.md

 x2        int64
 x3      float64
 ```
 Evidently `x1` and `x2` are integers and `x3` is a float.
-They're no different from the types of numbers we can across in the previous chapter.
+They're no different from the types of numbers we came across in the previous chapter.
 The first column, `name`, is different.
 Object is the name Pandas gives to things it can't turn into numbers -- strings, essentially.
 Sometimes, as here, that makes sense:  names like `Dave` and `Spencer` are naturally strings.
 But in many cases we've run across, numbers are given the dtype object because there was something in the data that didn't look like a number.
 We'll see more of that later on.

 ## Working with variables